kshiro622/Bamazon/README.md

 ##### Supervisor App
 Supervisors can either view all departments and their overhead and sales figures, or add new departments.

-5. Enter "node bamazonSupervisorjs" into the command line
+5. Enter "node bamazonSupervisor.js" into the command line
 6. Follow prompts to view all departments and their info, or add a new department

 ##Link to App Videos